 If you don’t create a culture of respect and meet the needs of the person behind the employee number or role, you’re negatively impacting performance.
-This is partly due to the decline in productivity caused by unethical behaviour, mostly due to the high and expensive staff turnover.
+This is partly due to the decline in productivity caused by unethical behaviour, primarily due to the high and expensive staff turnover.

 For extraordinary performance, you need highly motivated employees.

-He realized that the more you look for problems, the more you will find.
+He realised that the more you look for problems, the more you will find.
 This is extremely demotivating, as we all strive to be good inherently.
 Constantly hearing how what we are doing is not good enough is not exactly a recipe for a highly motivated team.

 The birth of positive psychology was a radical shift in the right direction.
 The focus shifted to identifying strengths and enabling individuals, which resulted in extraordinary performance.